-The policies assessed in the Stated Policies Scenario cover a broad spectrum.
-These include Nationally Determined Contributions under the Paris Agreement, but much more besides.
-In practice, the bottom-up modelling effort in this scenario requires a lot of detail at the sectoral level, including pricing policies, efficiency standards and schemes, electrification programmes as well as specific infrastructure projects.
-The scenario takes into account the policies and implementing measures affecting energy markets that had been adopted as of end of September 2022, together with relevant policy proposals, even though specific measures needed to put them into effect have yet to be fully developed.
+The policies assessed in the STEPS cover a broad spectrum, including Nationally Determined Contributions under the Paris Agreement, and much more.
+The bottom-up modelling for this scenario requires extensive detail at the sectoral level, including pricing policies, efficiency standards and schemes, electrification programmes, and specific infrastructure projects.
+The scenario takes into account relevant policies and implementation measures adopted as of the end of August 2023, together with relevant policy proposals, even if the specific measures needed to put these proposals into effect have yet to be fully developed.

-The sorts of announcements made by governments include some far-reaching targets, including aspirations to achieve full energy access in a few years, to reform pricing regimes and, more recently, to reach net zero emissions in some countries and sectors.
-As with all the policies considered in the Stated Policies Scenario, these ambitions are not automatically incorporated into the scenario: full implementation cannot be taken for granted, so the prospects and timing for their realisation are based upon our assessment of countries’ relevant regulatory, market, infrastructure and financial circumstances.
+Government announcements include some far-reaching targets, such as aspirations to achieve full energy access in a few years, to reform pricing regimes and, more recently, to reach net zero emissions.
+As with all the policies considered in the STEPS, these ambitions are not automatically incorporated into the scenario.
+Full implementation cannot be taken for granted, so the prospects and timing for their realisation are based upon our assessment of countries’ relevant regulatory, market, infrastructure and financial circumstances.

-Where policies are time-limited, they are generally assumed to be replaced by measures of similar intensity, but we do not assume future strengthening – or weakening – of future policy action, except where there already is specific evidence to the contrary.
+Where policies are time-limited, they are generally assumed to be replaced by measures of similar intensity.
+We do not assume future strengthening – or weakening – of future policy action, except where there already is specific evidence to the contrary.

-The STEPS shows that in aggregate, current country commitments are enough to make a significant difference.
-However, there is still a large gap between the projections in the STEPS and a trajectory of the other three scenarios.
+The STEPS shows that in aggregate, current country commitments are enough to make a significant difference over time.
+However, there is still a large gap between the STEPS projections and the trajectories of the APS or the Net Zero Emissions by 2050 Scenario.